 An equivalent qualification at an equivalent standard, as determined by a Status Committee.
 The National Certificate Vocational will not be considered for this programme.

-Additional Minimum APS Lang uages natics) only requirements after meeting minimum Language of teaching and learning requirements 28 5 4 5 Submission of a specified portfolio
+Minimum APS Lang uages atics Additional requirements after meeting Language of teaching and learning Other recognised language Mathematics (Maths) only minimum requirements 28 5 4 5 Submission of a specified portfolio